2013 Planning: Dave Collins N4WDC is again leading the effort this year. See the summary spread sheet.

-2012 Planning: David Collins, N4WDC along with Andrew Barber N7ASB and Jim Steele, NX4Q are signed up for the 21 July (Saturday) combined with APRS GOlden Packet and Scouting Operation on-target event!
-They will camp in the valley the night before at Cave Mountain.
+2012 Planning: David Collins, N4WDC along with Andrew Barber N7ASB and Jim Steele, NX4Q signed up for the 21 July (Saturday) combined with APRS GOlden Packet and Scouting Operation on-target event!
+They camped in the valley the night before at Cave Mountain.
 Brian WA1ZMS the normal AO mountain repeater guy will (hopefully disable the 1 kW em beacon and)loan a cavity filter for 144.34.

 2011 Success: David, N4WDC, Chuck, K4QS and Jim, NX4Q formed the successful team for 2011.
 They were primarily a SOTA bunch who became aware of the opportuniy only in the last weeks or so.
 As a SOTA group they were also prepared with HF gear for 20m or 40m CW for some SOTA activations Saturday and Sunday as well.
 Notice the alternate path used in 2011 shown in red to the right to Hawksbill Mouintain.
 See their 2011 report.
 Also see how they moved a few hundred feet away from the FAA radars and 1 kW 2 meter beacon to reduce RFI.

 2010 results: Geep Howell re-tuned the existing digi to 144.34 and attempted to set up the HOP7-7 and TEMP7-7 support.
 But he was flustered by the Kenwood obscure (*) key that is needed to actually activate the OTHER PATH setting in the radio after setting it up.
 So HOPn-N was not supported and adjacnet sites did not see anything.
 Of course Comers Rock was unmanned so there was no one to see it to the south anyway.